-In our opinion, the Statement of Federal Land Payments referred to above is presented in accordance with the criteria described in Note 1, in all material respects.
+In our opinion, the Statement referred to above is presented in accordance with the criteria described in Note 1, in all material respects.

-In connection with our examination, we identified a deficiency in a county's internal control over the distribution of federal land payments that is described in the accompanying schedule of findings and recommendations.
+In connection with our examination, we identified deficiencies in counties' internal control over the distribution of federal land payments that are described in the accompanying schedule of findings and recommendations.